denten-books/plain-text/1-metaphor.md

 between the visible sign and the sign at the site of the inscription.
 When reading online, for example, we observe what looks like a book, where we should also perceive an attempt to censor and surveil.
 The simulation is without a referent.
-It bares no resemblance to the material substratum of electronic reading.
+It bares little resemblance to the material substrata of electronic reading.
 We believe we are handling a book.
 Our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
 But when reading electronically, we are handling something other than print material.
 The semblance to paper guides our intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn pages.
 We have far fewer intuitions about the affordances of inscription at the micromolecular level.
-As we "turn the page" an electric charge crosses the impenetrable oxide barrier to reach the floating gate through quantum tunnelling [@pavan_flash_1997; @aaron_flash_2002; @bez_introduction_2003].
+As we "turn the page" on the screen an electric charge embedded into a solid state medium crosses the impenetrable oxide barrier, reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997; @aaron_flash_2002;
+@bez_introduction_2003].
+The everyday inscription---a digital word---comprises
+numerous improbable events at quantum scale.

 What can be said then about the practices of reading and interpretation grounded in such remote physicalities?
 For now, only that they continue to